iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ```

 ## Basic Usage
 With the needed projects and their dependencies added, we can start using the Streams library.
 Below are two example scripts for both the author and the subscriber.
-The author script will announce a channel and print the announcement address.
+The author script will announce a channel and print the announcement link.
 The subscriber script handles the announcement to let the subscriber know where to find the channel.

 ### Author
-Replace the seed of the author with a random string and run the script to get the announcement address.
+Replace the seed of the author with a random string and run the script to get the announcement link.

 ```
 use anyhow::Result;